Education and Training

 D-CFAR Enhancement Funds that supplement pilot funding obtained from other intramural sources when they address HIV to leverage institutional resources.

-Consult our calendar to see when these events are scheduled.
 For more information on our training programs, request a consultation with our Developmental Core.

 Our annual HIV Proposal Bootcamp allows individuals developing HIV-related grant proposals to receive rapid feedback and grant writing support from more experienced researchers through a series of six or more “lightning consultations” in a single day.
-Learn more about this event here.

 Midwest D-CFAR members are also eligible to take advantage of NIH Mock Study Sections and Scientific Editing Services offered by the ICTS.